agiledev-students-fall2023/4-final-project-nyu-shuttle/instructions-0c-project-setup.md

 Each team **must have at least one Discord channel** where the professor, and any course assistants, graders, and tutors are also invited to be members:

+Channel names must be short and consistent.
+For example, if a team is named `octopus`, their main channel should be called `team-octopus`

 - use this channel for general team communication
 - individual participation in this and other channels may be used towards each member's grade

-Channel names must be short and consistent.
-For example, if a team is named `octopus`, their main channel might be called `team-octopus`

 ### Private communications channels